lexiangh/Metastability/LookasideCache_Metastability/README.md

 6. sleep_period_before_trigger (This dictates the timepoint where the trigger is applied)
 7. timeout: This is the maximum time a request can run before it gets killed by the server.
 8. test_type: We can provide any name here.

-## Contact
-Please reach out to me salman.estyak@psu.edu for any issues.
-For latest update on this example, please visit: https://github.com/SalmanEstyak/Metastability